 Since wrapping up work a week ago it’s been a flurry of to-do’s to get ready for the trip and take care of life back home.

-Pics below are from our preparations for the ODT.
+Pics below are from our preparations for the Oregon Desert Trail.
 Of course, Gracie still helps us with all of our trip planning.